-Oklahoma with face Alabama on Dec.
-29 in the Orange Bowl with the winner advancing to the College Football Playoff National Championship Game.
+Oklahoma will face Alabama on Dec.
+29 in the Orange Bowl, with the winner advancing to the College Football Playoff National Championship Game.

 Enjoy bowl season even more with college football betting at Skybook.ag, the best sports book for parlays, totals, futures, props and more.